Planning for a New Year

 This does take a bit of a time commitment each month.
 I do recommend finding some planning-loving mom friends to team up with and have monthly Powersheets meetups.
 It’s a way to stay on track AND see your friends.

-In 2020, my Powersheets Posse had to move to Zoom, but it was still nice to connect and chat about our goals!
-You can shop the entire 2021 PowerSheets Collection here.
-It looks like my cover, Clear Skies, is sold out this year, but they’re all gorgeous!
+In 2020 and 2021, my Powersheets Posse had to move to Zoom, but it was still nice to connect and chat about our goals!
+You can shop the entire 2022 PowerSheets Collection here.
+It looks like my cover, Natural Linen, is sold out this year, but my cover from last year is still available (Clear Skies) and they’re all gorgeous!

 Best Planners for Moms: Everyday Planner- momAgenda